ocsf/ocsf-schema/CONTRIBUTING.md

 1. All the available `attributes` - `fields` & `objects` in OCSF are and will need to be defined in the attribute dictionary, the [dictionary.json](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) file and [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder if defining an object.
 2. Determine if a new attribute is required for your change, it might already be defined in the attribute dictionary and/or the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder.
-3. Before adding a new attribute, review OCSF grammar & conventions || TASK - Add a grammar.md
+3. Before adding a new attribute, review OCSF grammar & conventions available [here](https://schema.ocsf.io/guidelines).

 #### How to define a `field` in the dictionary?